ECM2434-The-Hackstreet-Boys/ECM2434-Sustainability/README.md

 ```

 #### MacOS/Linux
-Run the following command to make the setup file executable
+Run the following command to make the setup file executable on your device:
 ```Console
 chmod 755 setup.sh
 ```
-Execute the setup file
+Execute the setup file:
 ```Console
 ./setup.sh
 ```

 #### Secret Key Generation
-When asked you can select any random combination of characters to generate a secret key for the Django application.
+After running the commands above, you will be prompted to enter a a secret key for the Django application.
+You can input any combination of characters you'd like, and then hit ENTER!

 ## Manual Setup